la2050/archive/_organizations/southern-california-committee-for-the-olympic-games-sccog.md

     - 'http://maker.good.is/myla2050/projects/ReadySetGold.html'
   year_submitted:
     - '2013'
-title: Southern California Committee for the Olympic Games (SCCOG)
-extrapolated_project_ids:
+original_project_ids:
   - '3102235'
-project_titles_from_extrapolated_project_ids:
-  - 'Ready Set Gold!: A Students Guide to a Lifetime of Fitness '
 original_project_titles:
   - 'Ready, Set, Gold!: A Students'' Guide to a Lifetime of Fitness '
-original_project_ids:
+extrapolated_project_ids:
   - '3102235'
-maker_image_id: '17239'
-maker_image_file_name: John_-_LA_Daily_News.jpg
+extrapolated_project_titles:
+  - 'Ready Set Gold!: A Students Guide to a Lifetime of Fitness '

 ---